Transactions

 internal_transactions.caller_address

-is the instruction description, in this example it iswithdrawReward
+is the instruction description.
+In this example, it iswithdrawReward

-, which means withdrawing the reward
+, which means withdrawing the reward.

-Updated 3 months ago
+Updated 19 days ago